Lycurgus1/DevsOps_Theory/README.md

 - Reduce IT costs and staff
 - All the benefits of DevOps translate into reduced general costs and requirements of IT staff.
 - DevOps development teams require IT staff to be 35 percent less and IT costs 30 percent lower.

+**DevOps skills and needs**

+- Should be able to find out what went wrong before the client does

+*Skills*
+- Sysadmin skills
+- Deploy visualisation
+- Experience in network and storage
+- Good coding knowledge
+- Soft skills
+- Understand automation
+- Testing knowledge
+- Security aspects